-The door opened, and instead of Arthur, he was faced with his father, a slowly graying man in a plaid shirt, who did not seem to have the air of command his offspring so loved to dwell on.
-Suppose no man can escape their shadow...
-Stretching out a palm, Merlin introduced himself as Cal - rather unnecessarily, for they had previously been informed about his coming.
+The door opened, and instead of Arthur, he was faced with Pendragon the senior, a gradually graying man in a modest plaid shirt, apparently trying to mitigate the air of command his offspring (as well everyone else) seemed to latch on to immediately.
+No man can escape their shadow...
+Stretching out his hand, Merlin introduced himself as Cal.

 'Of course.
 The man to whom we owe the return of our precious Morgana.'

-Merlin was ushered into the so-called 'crystal palace', but the sight that opened to him was in fact a warm wood-floored hall, with white walls and tasteful interior.
+Merlin was then ushered to the so-called 'crystal cage', but the sight that opened to him was in fact a rather comfortable wooden floored hall, with white walls and but a few interior elements.
 In the adjoining hall, an oversized Christmas tree had been set up, the lights cast a faint glow into the afternoon dimness.

 'We set up the decorations a week early,' Uther explained.
-'Thought it would help cheer her up.'
+'We thought this could help cheer her up.'

-Merlin admitted that it was nice, splendid even, unsure whether he meant the decorations, the house, or the meeting with Uther himself.
+Merlin commented on it as nice, splendid even, unsure whether he meant the decorations, the house, or the meeting with Uther himself.
 Merlin's eyes darted around, and up above the wide staircase, trying to catch a glimpse of a familiar figure.

 'Has she, uhm, asked about me?'